dacodas/dac-pm/README.md

        wonder if relations can be specified at the end in a reference-like syntax, and referred to in the descriptions to be modified before insertion into the database.

+## Parsing the description with iostreams

+- We need different adapters for the different parts of the syntax
+  - Description which looks out for hyphens
+  - Potentially something for relations/links
+  - Single line for everything else
+- The streambufs can share the same buffer, but how do we switch back and forth?
+  - Or do we make a god object?
+- I want to pivot with how I am conceptualizing this.
+I think we can...
+I think the idea of sending back EOFs is causing a bit of trouble and havoc
+  - Instead, let's... well, let's just skip over those bits by setting the current char and go from there.
+I think that will get us pretty good...
+  - Alright, we will simply try to understand the mental model of `std::streambuf` and implement the virtual methods faithfully

+- Okay, we're very close to being finished here...
+  - I need to be able to push back chars...
+    - This suggests that I will have to wrap cin before even having VimTicket start grabbing things

+- I can't help but feel that these streambuf buffers can be shared

 [howard-date]: https://github.com/HowardHinnant/date
 [howard-date-durations]: https://howardhinnant.github.io/date/date.html#duration_io